JayCrg/LittleClassRoomManagement/README.md

 We can also insert new teachers and subjects, but no options to look for them have been added yet
 ![image](https://user-images.githubusercontent.com/97992506/203163409-67bec2c9-bb9f-4f77-9388-bc901d233bdb.png)

+DataBase controllers can be messy, specially the YearDBController.
+This is due to the lack of functionality the rest of the classes have, making the year (which is already who creates all the other objects) the main class and center of all.
+In case that more functionality is added to the rest of the classes (for example, charging the information for only 1 teacher it should be added in it respective class and DB controller